ga4gh/refget/docs/seqcols/compare_collections.md

 The comparison function gives information-rich feedback about the two collections, but it can take some thought to interpret.
 Here are some examples.

-The best way is to use the Refget [SeqCol Comparison Interpretation Module (SCIM)](https://refget.databio.org/scim/).
+The best way is to use the Refget [Seqcol Comparison Interpretation Module (SCIM)](https://refget.databio.org/scim/).
 You paste in the JSON output of a comparison, and it provides an interpretation for you.

 ## Interpretation details